andymeneely/project-timber-wolf/rules/RULES.md

 * **Level**.
 Amateur or Pro
 * **Planning Memory**.
 The number of pre-planned hex tiles your character may move through during a heist.
 * **Initial Ideas**.
 The number of Ideas 💡 you start with at the beginning of each heist.
 * **Default Actions**.
 Actions that are available regardless of your die roll.
-* **Special Ability**.
-Abilities that your character can uniquely do.
-{:.figure_list}

 Some Characters have two Default Actions, others have three.
+* **Ability**.
+What the character can uniquely do.

-For the Special Ability, some abilities will have a "Use this action..." sentence.
+  - Some abilities will have a _Use this action..._ sentence referring to a Default Action space below.
 You must use your Action to make use of this ability.
-If the text does not state "Use this action...", you may do the ability *in addition to* your Action.

-Some abilities have a "Once per heist..." sentence.
+  - Some abilities have a "Once per heist..." sentence.
 Place the once-per-heist token on this character at the beginning of the heist and discard when used.

-Special abilities override any rules in this document.
+  - Otherwise, the ability is a passive effect, i.e. may do the ability *in addition to* your Action.
+Specific character abilities override any rules in this document.
+{:.figure_list}

 </div>